VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 ### 3.1 Ways of explanation
 Grayson discusses 4 models of explanation: the deductive-nomological model, the statistical model, the pragmatic model, and the causal model.
 Grayson primarily expounds on the causal model as "it (has) the most natural fit" (Grayson 2024, p4).

-To explain some event or state $x$ through causal explanation is to specify the causes of $x$.
-In *constant conjunction causal* explanation we say that "(event or state) A causes (event or state) B when the two always occur together" (C. M. Lorkowski).
-This model as discussed by Lorkowskie is not reasonably justified and has at best a "very weak notion of necessity". *Counterfactual causal* explanation takes the form:
+To explain some event or state $x$ through causal explanation is to specify the causes of $x$. *Counterfactual causal* explanation takes the form:

 Where $c$ and $e$ are two distinct possible events, $e$ _causally depends_ on $c$ if and only if, if $c$ were to occur $e$ would occur; and if $c$ were not to occur $e$ would not occur.
 (Lewis 1973).

 From our earlier example, event $c$ is "Bob feels tired and believes there is coffee in the fridge" and event e is "Bob goes to the fridge".

-For a RECIDIVISM system
+D

-### 4.1 Explicable simplification of COMPAS
+### 4.1 COMPAS Simplification
 As mentioned earlier, one approach to making COMPAS explicable is to simplify its reasoning.
 An attempt of this was made by a research team from Berkely using the reasoning of "rule-lists" which are predictive models composed of if-then statements (Angelino et al 2018).
 Reasoning through rule lists is transparent because the reasoning for a decision is easily explicable through causal explanation.
 Let's see an example rule list below:

 ```python